 GUM DISEASE TREATMENT

-Advanced periodontitis is the third and final stage of gum disease.
-At this point in the degenerative timeline specific teeth or segments of the gums may be damaged beyond repair.
-Surgery is required to treat this stage of periodontal disease although more aggressive treatments may be required to restore the aesthetics of the mouth.
+- Advanced periodontitis: In the final stage of gum disease, teeth or segments of the gums may be damaged beyond repair, requiring surgery to remove the damaged tooth and restore the aesthetics of the mouth.

 Symptoms of gum disease include: